 You will get high-quality 320kbps sound effects & audio tracks which you can filter by mood, genre or duration.

-How to access the YouTube Audio Library?
+How To Access YouTube Audio Library?

-However, you cannot re-sell or re-license their sounds as they are against their rules.
+Additionally, you cannot re-sell or re-license their sounds as they are against their rules.

 How To Give Credit?